Today, I’m going to provide an independent review of Quorum International, a one time MLM powerhouse.

 History Of Quorum International

-In 1991, a man by the name of Raymond Hung who was a part owner of Applied International Holdings in Honk Kong along with RJP, teamed up with Marty Matthews to found Quorum International.
+In 1991, a man by the name of Raymond Hung who was a part owner of Applied International Holdings in Honk Kong along with RJP, teamed up with Marty Matthews to found the company.

 Using a multilevel marketing method, the company offered various products in home electronics, security, health, skin care and weight management.

-With the diverse product line and the compensation methods for distributors, Quorum International grew quickly.
+With the diverse product line and the compensation methods for distributors, the company grew quickly.

 Some well known MLM personalities were jumping on the Quorum International bandwagon.